 Replanting trees and mounding soil on cut lines and roads can make it harder for predators to travel and find caribou.

 Tailings Ponds Impact Wildlife

-When birds land on tailings ponds (the waterbody left after a mining operation), they can be severely harmed or even killed from toxins in the water.
+When birds land on tailings ponds (storage ponds for waste material left over from the extraction process), they can be severely harmed or even killed from toxins in the water.

 Tailings Ponds Deterrents